-We shall show that (\ref{44}) has a time--monotone Lyapunov functional, therefore it admits no time periodic patterns regardless of the space dimension and system parameters as long as there is no cellular growth.
-In light of this, another main contribution of this paper is the global existence, boundedness and large--time behavior of positive solutions to (\ref{44}).
+We shall show that (\ref{44}) has a time--monotone Lyapunov functional, therefore it admits no time--periodic patterns regardless of space dimension and system parameters as long as there is no cellular growth.
+Thanks to this fact, another main contribution of this paper is the global existence and large--time behavior of positive solutions to (\ref{44}).
 We begin with the verification that (\ref{44}) has a Lyapunov functional in the following form

 which is non--increasing along the trajectories of (\ref{44}).
 We have the following Lemma. \begin{lemma} Suppose that $(u,v,w)$ is a classical solution of (\ref{44}) in $\Omega \times (0,T)$, $T\in(0,\infty]$ and the initial data $u_0$ and $v_0$ are strictly positive on $\bar \Omega$.
 Then $F(u,v,w)$ given in (\ref{45}) is monotone decreasing in time and it satisfies